wp-plugins/events-manager/readme.txt

 == Changelog ==
 = 5.1 =
-* revised booking form template files, simpler booking JS
+* revised booking form template files (future-feature-proofing), simplified booking JS
 * added readme files on updating templates with docs and commented further on templates
 * improved booking button (allows cancellation)
 * added disable email if subject is blank
 * bookings can now have a overall spaces cap which override individual ticket spaces.
+* improved compatibility with themes not supporting featured images
 * improved the booking form ajax table to allow more customizability.
 * calendars now will by default direct single event days directly to event page
 * added various price related and location placeholders